15 September 2018 (Tours: Sat-Sun 12:00am, 12:45pm, 1:30pm, 2:15pm, 3:00pm, 3:45pm, 4:30pm; 30 minutes)

 At 22-storeys high, Anniesland Court is the tallest listed building in Scotland and Glasgow’s only Grade A-listed tower block.
 Visitors will be taken to a top floor to see communal areas and views of the city.

 Built between 1968 and 1970 and designed by Jack Holmes & Partners, 843 Crow Road is located in the heart of Anniesland at the junction of Crow Road and Great Western Road.
 Constructed at a time when the Glasgow Corporation was building tower blocks throughout the city, Anniesland Court remains one of the finest examples of these megastructures.
 With its split level flats and a separate service tower it was perhaps inspired by Ernő Goldfinger's Balfron Tower (which itself was the inspiration for his later and more famous Trellick Tower).
 This is a rare opportunity to visit Anniesland Court, which is fully let and popular amongst residents.
-Tours will be taken to an upper level with access to the service towers and drying balconies.

 Parking info: On street parking available - charges apply